imbo/behat-api-extension/CONTRIBUTING.md

 ## Reporting bugs

-Please use the [issue tracker on GitHub](https://github.com/imbo/behat-api-extension/issues) for this.
+Use the [issue tracker on GitHub](https://github.com/imbo/behat-api-extension/issues) for this.
+Please add necessary steps that can reproduce the bugs.

 ## Submitting a pull request